edgelesssys/era/README.md

 sudo apt install az-dcap-client
 ```

+### On-premises

+If your service is running on-prem, you need to run your own Provisioning Certificate Caching Service (PCCS) alongside it and install and configure corresponding DCAP libraries on the client.
+This is a general requirement of Intel SGX DCAP.
+Intel provides a corresponding [setup guide](https://software.intel.com/content/www/us/en/develop/articles/intel-software-guard-extensions-data-center-attestation-primitives-quick-install-guide.html).

 ## Install

 You can use our pre-built binaries to install era on your machine.
 ### For the current user
 ```bash